hahmed2k/Alzheimers-Project/README.md

 * Confusion matrix visualizations for each model
 * Exploratory Data Analysis (EDA) plots (diagnosis distribution, feature boxplots, correlation heatmaps, and feature importance rankings)

-These outputs allow for performance comparison between model architectures and help assess how well each model generalizes to unseen data.
+The outputs allow for seamless performance comparison between models and help assess how well each model generalizes to unseen data.